 About Nissan Motor Co., Ltd.

 Nissan is a global full-line vehicle manufacturer that sells more than 60 models under the Nissan, Infiniti and Datsun brands.
 In fiscal year 2016, the company sold 5.63 million vehicles globally, generating revenue of 11.72 trillion yen.
 Nissan engineers, manufactures and markets the world's best-selling all-electric vehicle in history, the Nissan LEAF.
 Nissan’s global headquarters in Yokohama, Japan, manages operations in six regions: Asia & Oceania; Africa, Middle East & India; China; Europe; Latin America; and North America.
-Nissan has a global workforce of 247,500 and has been partnered with French manufacturer Renault under the Renault-Nissan Alliance since 1999.
-In 2016, Nissan acquired a 34% stake in Mitsubishi Motors, which became the third member of the Alliance – a grouping with combined annual sales of almost 10 million units a year.
+Nissan has a global workforce of 247,500 and has been partnered with French manufacturer Renault since 1999.
+In 2016, Nissan acquired a 34% stake in Mitsubishi Motors.
+Renault-Nissan-Mitsubishi is today the world’s largest automotive partnership, with combined annual sales of almost 10 million vehicles.

 For more information about our products, services and commitment to sustainable mobility, visit